TURKISH JOURNAL OF GERIATRICS

 Papers must be written in English.
 Authors should have their papers checked for linguistic accuracy by a native English speaker.

-For the language editing of the article and to get the Certificate of Language Control and Correction", authors can contact to the below address:
+For the language editing of the article and to get the Certificate of Language Control and Correction", contact to the below address:

 ENAGO www.enago.com.tr (Password is: turkgeriatri2014)